Search

 Guide to observing remotely with ALFOSC

-This page contains specific instructions for the NEON summer school 2011.
+This page contains specific instructions for the Stockholm school 2014.

 This page only describes things that are special for the remote observing procedure.
 All things related to observing with ALFOSC are documented on the main ALFOSC web pages.